 Paragraph, Image, Gallery, Heading, Quote, List, Cover image, Video, Audio

 There are also blocks with features that were traditionally only fully usable if you knew some HTML.
 They include fully-featured tables, pre-formatted text, text columns, and buttons.
 It is even possible to create your own custom block types, which will become available as a drag-and-drop item on each page.

 The developers have added an API system for the blocks which allows third-party developers to create and share their custom blocks.
 This means you will be able to install blocks from companies like Facebook, Instagram, and Twitter, then drag that functionality onto pages.

 In addition to dragging blocks onto a page, you can even drop widgets onto a page.
 This is a huge change for WordPress, which traditionally relegated widgets to static positions on each page.

 After you have created a page, the layout can be saved for future use.
 This makes it easy to save complex page templates for future use.
 The settings on individual blocks can also be saved.

 The Gutenberg editor is much cleaner than the traditional editor, as the concept of blocks replaces many of the buttons used in the old editor.
-However, there are still post settings that can be edited in a column on the right hand side of the post (clicking on the “Post Settings” button shows and hides this column).
-The text editor (code) mode is still available in Gutenberg and is accessed using a drop down box on the top left of the editor.
+However, there are still post settings that can be edited in a column on the right-hand side of the post (clicking on the “Post Settings” button shows and hides this column).
+The text editor (code) model is still available in Gutenberg and is accessed using a drop-down box on the top left of the editor.

 Gutenberg is currently available for WordPress 4.8 and up using a plugin.
 This plugin is installed using the traditional methods.
 Gutenberg will become the standard text editor starting from the release of WordPress 5.0 with scheduled for January 2019, however, the current WYSIWYG editor will remain available as a plugin.